zey9991/research_report/pendle/V2 Fee Weekly Syncup.md

 | (0.05,0.10] Prop  | 0.02020202      | 0.03535354       | 0.04040404       | 0.05050505              | 0.04545455               | 0.04040404               |
 | (0.10,1] Prop     | 0.91919192      | 0.88888889       | 0.80303030       | 0.12626263              | 0.14646465               | 0.11616162               |

 - Stationarity is a critical aspect in traditional time-series modeling.
-The inconsistency in stationarity between the two variables has made the previously selected model unsuitable in all cases.
+The inconsistency in stationarity between the two variables has made the previously selected model cumbersome in all cases.
 For example, one variable might be stationary while the other is not, requiring differencing, but differenced models make the coefficients difficult to interpret.
+Moreover, these variables may have different orders of integration, meaning that the two variables in different pools may require a different number of differencing steps to achieve stationarity.
-This led me to explore a new theoretical approach: the state-space model.
+- This led me to explore a new theoretical approach: the state-space model.
 This model can unify the previously selected models and is more concise and powerful.
 It can accommodate both linear and nonlinear situations, but I will need several days to review the literature and familiarize myself with it.
 Here is a brief idea of how I plan to model it:

 $$
 \begin{aligned}